- Lesley Farrell, Project Manager and Co-curator

 CommonAs is a cultural collective creating projects that respond to sites of social heritage.
 We are interested in silent histories and the identities of the ordinary man and woman and in exploring how the sense of connection with the past, that is so often conveyed through objects, can be captured in other forms.

-Lesley Farrell has extensive experience of curating and managing contemporary art projects for organisation such as Focal Point Gallery, The Collection, Lincoln, The Art House, Wakefield, Wakefield Artwalk and the 2012 World Event Young Artists festival, in Nottingham.
+Lesley Farrell has extensive experience of curating and managing contemporary art projects for organisation such as Focal Point Gallery, where she was Director from 1998 – 2008, The Collection, Lincoln, The Art House, Wakefield, Wakefield Artwalk and the 2012 World Event Young Artists festival, in Nottingham.
 Darren Diss is an educator, extensively published illustrator and curator, and is curatorial advisor to CommonAs.

 Comments from recent participants and partners in our projects: